Tech stacks

 Helps protect my home IP address, DDOS protection, external firewall & zero-trust tunnels.

-Amazing mesh VPN that gives each machine or service a unique, consistent IP address.
+Amazing mesh VPN that gives each machine or service a unique, private, web-accessible and consistent IP address.

 Ultra Small Form Factor PCs are typically former office machines, which have super low power consumption.
 Paired with SSDs & extra RAM, still have some grunt making them ideal for homelab cluster & servers.